 Once it’s up and running, the only overhead your company has is whatever you’re offering up as a referral reward.
 (More on that later.)

-In B2B, a lot of businesses and their employees know each other.
+In B2B, many businesses and their employees know each other.
 If you’re offering up a referral reward to a current B2B customer, chances are, they know 10 companies just like theirs.

 It’s like getting somebody to do your prospecting—for free.
 Can’t argue with that.